KarinOldbring/hang-man/README.md

 ### **Player Loses**

 * Expected Outcomes: If the player makes 6 valid guesses and still not manages to guess the secret word, the player loses.
-The secret word is displayed and the player is asked if they want to play again.
+The visual of the player being hung is displayed.
+The secret word is revealed and the player is asked if they want to play again.

 * Test: Unsuccessful attempts at guessing the secret word were made.

-* Result: A message telling the player they lost appears, and the secret word is revealed.
+* Result: A message telling the player they lost appears, the hanging man is displayed and the secret word is revealed.
 The player is asked if they wish to play again or not.

 * Verdict: The player loses function works as intented.